Venetian Dalmatia

+Venetian Dalmatia is a term that refers to the parts of the historic region of Dalmatia that were ruled by the Republic of Venice from the 15th to the 18th century, in what is today Croatia.

+From the 7th to the 14th century, the Venetians waged wars against the Croatians for dominance over the eastern Adriatic coast, acquiring their first possessions in the 11th century.
+Venetian rule in Dalmatia was fully consolidated in 1420, but no administrative unit under that name was ever established.
+Instead, Venice organized a collection of magistrate-led cities, supervised by the Provveditore Generale in Dalmazia e Albania, who was mostly based in Zadar, as part of the Stato da Màr.
+Official documents used Dalmazia to refer to the region geographically.

+Following the Ottoman conquests of the Croatian-Hungarian Kingdom, by the late 18th century, the area considered the Dalmatian region became confined to the territory under Venetian rule.
+In 1797, Napoleon dissolved the Republic of Venice, and its Dalmatian territories were annexed by the Habsburg Empire.

 Geography

 The Republic of Venice had possessions in the Balkans and in the eastern Mediterranean Sea, including Venetian Albania in the Adriatic Sea and the Venetian Ionian Islands in western Greece.
 Its possessions in Dalmatia stretched from the Istria peninsula to what is today coastal Montenegro: they included all the Dalmatian islands and the mainland territories from the central Velebit mountains to the northern borders of the Republic of Ragusa.
-With the 1718 Treaty of Passarowitz, Venice enlarged its possessions in Dalmatia to their greatest extent: it made some small advances, taking the areas of Signa, Imotski and Vrgorac in the Dalmatian hinterland.
+With the 1718 Treaty of Passarowitz, Venice enlarged its possessions in Dalmatia to their greatest extent: it made some small advances, taking the areas of Sinj, Imotski and Vrgorac in the Dalmatian hinterland.